Levi2288/Squid_Game/README.md

 # Todo

-Maybe a help menu how to play or idk
+Maybe a help menu about how to play or idk